garrettknuf/ap/index.md

   * Designed UAV payload and performed signal processing of Doppler effects with MATLAB

 * <b>Idea Lab Kids</b> - <em> Electronics Intern</em> (June 2021 - August 2021)
-  * Designed projects for students (K-8) to learn about robotics
-  * Circuit design and coding with Arduino; Developed miniature Arduino smart home
+  * Designed projects for students (K-8) to learn about robotics, circuit design, and coding with Arduino
   * Created 30+ lesson plans and performed Q&A on 50+ lessons